 What Does It Mean to Modernize Websites?

-All new, public-facing websites and digital services must meet eight specific requirements.
+Public-facing websites and digital services should use the U.S. Web Design System and meet eight specific requirements.

 - Accessible - be accessible to individuals with disabilities in accordance with Section 508

 - Authoritative - not overlap with or duplicate existing websites